bahorn/skp/README.md

 I looked at doing that sort of approach, but ended up deciding it was easier to go my route to support a wider variety of kernel versions.

+I do think the approach to get transfer control to the appended code in Phrack 60-8 is a bit bizare, as I went and reviewed kernels from that era and the initcall approach did exist back then.
+Would have made far more sense to use it than modify the syscall table.

+I didn't bother removing the bss clearing code, as I just appended 2 extra pages of null bytes, which worked fine with this technique as it doesn't need to survive the whole boot process.
+Those do get corrupted on older kernels in the BIOS bootpath though.

 The x86 boot path has undergone a bit of work in 2023 [7][8], which made a lot of good changes.
 The PE header got reworked which made adding an extra section easier (though you